French aircraft carrier Béarn: 1934–1935 reconstruction

 By January 1931 Béarn was in bad shape due to the jamming of the center elevator's clamshell doors and the poor state of her boilers; by October studies were being undertaken for a major reconstruction to include replacement of the boilers, modifications to the forward elevator and replacement of the 75 mm guns by the newer and more powerful Canon de 100 mm Modèle 1927 AA gun.
-Cost and feasibility studies were also ordered to investigate the possibilities of replaced the direct-drive turbines with geared models, fitting torpedo bulges and better horizontal protection against the increased threat from land-based aircraft.
+Cost and feasibility studies were also ordered to investigate the possibilities of replacement of the direct-drive turbines with geared models, fitting torpedo bulges and better horizontal protection against the increased threat from land-based aircraft.

 If she was fitted with geared turbines and new boilers for 60000 PS, the designers estimated that the carrier would have a speed of 23.4 kn, although installation of bulges would cost over a knot (22.3 kn) and increase displacement by about 500 t.
 The improvement in speed would not be enough to allow Béarn to operate with the new Dunkerque-class fast battleships and it was not possible to upgrade the ship's horizontal protection.
 The Ministre de la Marine (Navy Minister) did not believe that it was worthwhile to invest a large sum of money in a 20-year-old hull and only authorized 25 million francs to be spent on replacing the boilers with six of the latest du Temple boilers, enlargement of the cul de lampe and removal of the charthouse and the torpedo tubes.
 Furthermore, the ineffectual 8 mm machine guns were replaced by six twin mounts of the Mitrailleuse de 13.2 mm Modèle 1929 machine gun, the high-angle directors were upgraded and new rangefinders were fitted for the AA guns.